J.D., Catholic University of America

 New York State Bar Association

 Mr. LaDuca focuses his practice on consumer protection, defective building products and class action litigation.
 Over the past twenty years as an attorney at Cuneo Gilbert & LaDuca, Mr. LaDuca has served as Lead Counsel, or in the leadership structure, in dozens of defective building products and consumer cases.
-To date, his cases have recovered over $2 billion for Cuneo Gilbert & LaDuca’s clients.
+To date, his cases have recovered over $2.5 billion for Cuneo Gilbert & LaDuca’s clients.

 Mr. LaDuca’s most noted achievement has been to help millions of homeowners obtain compensation to fix their homes after suffering from flawed, leaky roofs, faulty plumbing, and defective siding.
 Specific examples of Mr. LaDuca’s accomplishments include:

 Mr. LaDuca was co-lead counsel in the efforts of homeowners with heating systems outfitted with “Entran II” piping, which the homeowners believed were defective.
 After a fifteen month investigation, and having overcome motions to dismiss, Mr. LaDuca forged a North American settlement under which homeowners on average each received $60,000 to fix their homes.
 This over $340 million settlement came about as a result of aggressive litigation by Mr. LaDuca’s team against the defendant and other homeowner lawyers that involved two “All Writs” injunctions.

 Serving as co-lead counsel, Mr. LaDuca represented homeowners who purchased Ipex brass fittings that turned out to be defective.
 The case has allowed thousands of home owners to recover thousands of dollars each in compensation for their losses.
 The total fund for homeowners’ compensation is $125 million, and the claims period is still pending for another five years.